Surdulica massacre

-The Surdulica massacre was the mass murder of Serbian men by Bulgarian occupational authorities in the southern Serbian town of Surdulica in 1916 and early 1917, during World War I. Members of the Serbian intelligentsia in the region, mostly functionaries, teachers, priests and former soldiers, were detained by Bulgarian forces—ostensibly so that they could be deported to the Bulgarian capital, Sofia—before being taken into the forests around Surdulica and killed.
-An estimated 2,000–3,000 Serbian men were executed by the Bulgarians in the town and its surroundings.
-Witnesses to the massacre were interviewed by American writer William A. Drayton in December 1918 and January 1919.
+A mass murder of Serbian men by Bulgarian occupational authorities occurred in the southern Serbian town of Surdulica between 1915 and 1916, during World War I. Members of the Serbian intelligentsia in the region, mostly functionaries, teachers, priests and former soldiers, were detained by Bulgarian forces—ostensibly so that they could be deported to the Bulgarian capital, Sofia—before being taken to Surdulica and killed.
+An estimated 2,000–3,000 Serbian men were executed by the Bulgarians in the town.
+Witnesses to the massacre were interviewed by American writer William Drayton in December 1918 and January 1919.

 Background

 Austria-Hungary declared war on Serbia on 28 July, marking the beginning of World War I. Serbia was invaded by a combined German and Austro-Hungarian force on 7 October 1915.
 On 14 October, the Kingdom of Bulgaria declared war on Serbia and invaded the country from the east.
 The Serbian Army was forced to retreat through Albania.
 Serbia was divided between the Austro-Hungarians, Germans and Bulgarians.
 The Bulgarian occupation zone was located in the area between the cities of Skopje and Niš, which had been a target of Bulgarian nationalism.

-As Bulgarians emphasize, before 1878, that area was under the jurisdiction of the Bulgarian Exarchate and had certain Bulgarophile intelligentsia, but afterwards it was ceded to Serbia and pro-Serbian sentiments became prevailing ubiquitously.
+As Bulgarians emphasize, before 1878, that area was part of the Bulgarian Morava and under the jurisdiction of the Bulgarian Exarchate and had certain Bulgarophile intelligentsia, but afterwards it was ceded to Serbia and pro-Serbian sentiments became prevailing ubiquitously.
 A policy of Bulgarianisation targeting ethnic Serbs was implemented there.
 As result in September 1916, the Serbian high command sent Kosta Pećanac in the Toplica District to organize a guerrilla uprising.

 There, Pećanac contacted several groups and joined forces with local leaders.
 As a consequence, one of the first measures undertaken by the Bulgarian military authorities was the mass-deportation of non-Bulgarian adult males.
 On 16 December 1916, the Bulgarian military governor of the occupied Serbian territories ordered that "all men between 18 and 50 who have served in the Serbian Army, all officers, former teachers, priests, journalists, former deputies, military functionaries, and all suspected persons, should be arrested and interned".
 Arrests of Serbian men followed.